-Segmented concrete piles, also known as pressed concrete piles, have been used for many years around the country--especially in Texas.
+Segmented concrete pile, also known as pressed concrete piles, have been used for many years around the country--especially in Texas.
 They were originally designed for foundation repair in Texas due to the expansive nature of the clay soils located in many parts of the state.
 People were looking for an alternative to poured in place concrete pilings, hence the precast concrete segments.
 This solution became very popular and migrated throughout Texas and other southern state regions due to fantastic marketing and cheap pricing.
 Just now has the other shoe fallen.

 With unprecedented lawsuits and educated engineers, the trend is flowing away from these stacked concrete pilings for foundation repairs.
 Instead of the soils being blamed for continued movement of homes, people are now blaming foundation repair contractors that use this process for their never ending foundation problems.
 The engineering community has become aware of these issues, and many engineers are now demanding that any foundation repair system to be installed needs to be driven below the upper active regions of the soils down to a load bearing stratum that is not affected by fluctuating moisture levels.
 This issue can be easily seen in areas with expansive clay soils.
 As the hot summer sun dries the clay soils, the concrete press piles cannot penetrate past the active soil layers like steel push piers can.
 The number one issue with these cabled or stacked concrete piles is the method and the depth that they are driven.